NathanRVance/homelinuxserver/_serverdocs/backup-everything-always.markdown

    # Function rotates backups into and out of correct folders
    function rotate {
+   	# Directory to move backups from
    	fromDir=$1
+   	# Index to move move out of fromDir
    	moveFrom=$2
+   	# Directory to move backups to
    	toDir=$3
+   	# Minimum gap between ages of backups in toDir.
+Used to determine whether to move the backup or delete it.
    	ageGapTo=$4
    	# Deal with the oldest backups in fromDir
    	while :; do